nasseef/cs2400-sm-19/docs/installing-minGW.md

     first.exe
     ```

-    > For C compiler, use `gcc` and name your program with `.c` extension.
+    > For the C compiler, use `gcc` and name your program with `.c` extension.
 If you encounter any issues please let me know.

 ---